 Sorry to burst your bubble, but the Chicago School of Fusing is an imaginary place.
 But as Dean of Corrections at the school, I can confidently state that we are devoted to the fostering of a deeper respect for fusing and wish to instill in educated persons everywhere our stalwart dedication to the fine art of fusing.
 (If interested in seeking admission to the Chicago School of Fusing, you must demonstrate the ability to locate Chicago on a map and to have had some experience with an iron.)

 Some artists publish one book and say, “Never again!”
-But I count four titles on your CV.
+But I count five titles on your CV.
 Is that the right number?
 What is it about writing books that keeps you coming back for more?

 Writing a book helps me explain what I do and clarifies it in my own mind.
 It is also a creative endeavor challenging me to make more art work and expand my horizons.